 Selecting a lender can be a difficult process if you don’t know the right questions to ask.
-This article features 5 questions to ask when looking for the lender in IN who is right for you!
+This article features 5 questions to ask when looking for the lender in Indiana, Arkansas, California who is right for you!

 While the process might seem arduous, you must remember that you have the upper hand.
 There are a variety of lending options available, and in theory, these lenders are competing to have you as a customer.